thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 where **$request_id** is an integer request identifier.

-Client should publish the response to following topic:
+The client should publish the response to the following topic:

 ```shell
 v1/devices/me/rpc/response/$request_id
 ```

 The following example is written in javascript and is based on mqtt.js.
-Pure command-line examples are not available, because subscribe and publish need to happen in the same mqtt session.
+Pure command-line examples are not available because subscribe and publish need to happen in the same mqtt session.

 {% capture tabspec %}mqtt-rpc-from-server A,MQTT.js,shell,resources/mqtt-js-rpc-from-server.sh,/docs/reference/resources/mqtt-js-rpc-from-server.sh